InES-HPMM/Artificial_Intelligence_on_Microcontrollers/README.md

-# Supplementary Material of the Paper "Artificial Intelligence on Microcontrollers"
+# Artificial Intelligence on Microcontrollers
 This repository contains supplementary material of the paper: "Artificial Intelligence on Microcontrollers" It has two parts:
  - [Embedded Artificial Intelligence Framework Evaluation](frameworks)